core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 Once a peer acting as initiator (responder) has sent (received) the first KUDOS message, that peer MUST NOT send a non KUDOS message to the other peer, until having completed the key update process on its side.

+In order to prevent two peers from unwittingly running two simultaneous executions of KUDOS, the following applies.

+* When a peer P1 receives the first KUDOS message from a peer P2 in a KUDOS execution E1, the peer P1 MUST check whether it has a non completed KUDOS session E2 where P1 acts as initiator with P2.

+  To this end, P1 may check whether it is currently acting as initiator in a KUDOS execution E2 different from E1, such that both sessions aim at updating the OSCORE Security Context CTX_OLD shared with P2.
+The particular way to achieve this is implementation specific.

+* If P1 finds such a session E2, then P1 MUST terminate the KUDOS execution E1, and MUST reply to the first KUDOS message received from P2 with a CoAP Reset message.

+  Upon receiving the Reset message above, P2 terminates the KUDOS execution E2 where it acts as initiator.

 In the following sections, 'Comb(a,b)' denotes the byte concatenation of two CBOR byte strings, where the first one has value 'a' and the second one has value 'b'.
 That is, Comb(a,b) = bstr .cbor a \| bstr .cbor b, where \| denotes byte concatenation.

 ### Forward Message Flow {#ssec-derive-ctx-client-init}